seharsyed/CSPID_MP/README.md

 4. src: all the source files

+Dependencies: ARPACK -- apt-get install libsuitesparse-dev libarpack2-dev
+             #WIll add dependencies for lapacke and cblas

 The code is compiled by accessing the src folder. once inside the src folder